jungsoft/uploadex/README.md

 end
 ```

-In your schema, use the Ecto Type `Uploadex.Upload`:
+In your schema, use the Ecto Type [Uploadex.Upload](https://hexdocs.pm/uploadex/Uploadex.Upload.html):

 ```elixir